 If you have a gymnast in your life, you probably have or need an at-home beam.
-Beams are the easiest to use piece of at-home gymnastics equipment your gymnasts can use, and at the same time one of the most difficult events for any gymnast to master.
+Balance beams are the easiest to use piece of at-home gymnastics equipment your gymnasts can use, and at the same time one of the most difficult events for any gymnast to master.
 That being sad, getting one at home for your gymnast will benefit them.
 A home gymnastics beam is affordable, easy to install, and can quickly inspire confidence in any gymnast.
 If you are thinking of investing in a beam for a beginner gymnast, or a gymnast competing at a higher level, you need to know which beam is best for home practice and where to find it.

-When shopping for a gymnastics beam for home, you need to ask yourself three questions:
+When shopping for a balance beam for home, you need to ask yourself three questions:

 - Which type of beam will work in your home?